Finding Meaning through Loss - a personal journey shared by Michael Yeo

 Family, friends and routine helped carry us from one day to the next, but I felt stuck.
 Counseling helped in the first years to process the emotions and take some steps forward.
 Kind and motivational words from friends and colleagues helped solidify the need for change.

-Inspired through nature, memories, reading and music, I found myself on a journey to create a meaningful monument, taking the form of an endowment fund where my wife's name, her kindness, impact and memory could live on forever.
+Inspired through nature, memories, reading and music, I found myself on a journey to create a meaningful monument, taking the form of an endowment fund where my wife's name and her kindness, impact and memory could live on forever.

-My wife was a Speech-Language Pathologist and had mentioned KidsAbility often, and the meaningful work they do.
-In her own career she found the greatest joy in helping children, knowing that the help she could provide would profoundly impact their happiness and achievement throughout their life.
+My wife was a Speech-Language Pathologist and had often mentioned KidsAbility, and the meaningful work they do.
+In her own career she found the greatest joy in helping children, knowing that the help she could provide would profoundly impact their happiness and life achievements.

 Michael Yeo -- loving father and dedicated supporter of KidsAbility

-A note from Lisa: Establishing an endowment fund upholds your values and priorities, and you can choose to name the fund after yourself or in honour of a loved one as Mike chose to do.
+A note from Lisa, Executive Director, KidsAbility Foundation: Establishing an endowment fund upholds your values and priorities, and you can choose to name the fund after yourself or in honour of a loved one as Mike chose to do.
 You can assure your values extend for future generations as a sustainable source of support for children and youth.
+Learn more about KidsAbility endowment funds on this page.
 When you know your intentions, I’m here to discuss your lasting legacy at firstname.lastname@example.org